Why You Absolutely Need Gamification in eLearning

 Gamification creates an informal setting where a learner is motivated to explore a topic with an open mind.
 Here are the top 5 benefits it results in:

 1. Increased learner engagement – Any learning content will have specific goals.
 Unless the learners are excited about knowing more, the objectives cannot be accomplished.
-A creative course content challenges the learner to think, and explore, and eventually increases the engagement level.
+On the contrary gamification elements in eLearning can be leveraged in a course to challenge the learner to think, explore, and eventually increase the engagement level.

 2. Better feedback mechanism – Game-based learning allows educators to provide unique ways of giving feedback to the learners, which is essential for understanding the performance curve.
 It also helps in identifying the knowledge gaps.

-3. Improves knowledge retention – Gamification makes knowledge absorption easy.
+3. Improves knowledge retention – Gamification in eLearning makes knowledge absorption easy.
 The game dynamics improve productivity, making the environment conducive to retaining information.

 4. Creates a framework for microlearning – Simplifying the content into nuggets is an attractive and easy way of learning large portions of the content.
-A gamification design can intrigue a learner to pick up information bites, thus keeping them motivated to learn more.
+However, implementing custom eLearning gamification techniques can intrigue a learner to pick up information bites, thus keeping them motivated to learn more.

 5. Promotes learning culture – This benefit is especially true in the case of using gamification for the recruitment and onboarding process.
 Gamification can increase participation among fellow employees and help them bond right at the start.